-If you have examined page speed insight test, you should have come across time to interactive (TTI).
-Despite of not being a part of core web vital, TTI has a crucial role in measuring the web performance.
+If you know page speed insight test, you should have come across time to interactive (TTI).
+Despite not being a part of Core Web Vital, TTI has a crucial role in measuring the web performance.

-In this article, we will break down each and every concepts associated with time to interactive.
+In this article, we will break down each and every concepts associated with TTI.

 What is Time to Interactive?

-Here is the steps to follow while calculating the TTI,
+Here are the steps to follow while calculating the TTI:

 - Start calculating the time from FCP.

 - Wait till 5 second of quiet window (where there is no long-tasks and no more than two in-flight network GET requests).

 - Once you get the 5 seconds quiet window, find the last long-task in backward.